ajd213/hypercubes/README.md

 ### Unit tests

 Included also in analysis/ is a set of unit tests designed to test both the core hypergraphs code, and the functions included in distributions.py.
 This includes checking properties of the outputs, as well as comparing the code to some analytic results.

+In the case of the Hamiltonians, we check output against third-party code.
+For the hypercube, this is NetworkX, and for the PXP model a colleague's Python code.

 ## Authors